keu/docs/software/cli-podman.md

     export CONTAINER_SSHKEY=<your-podman-identity>
     ```

-3. Run the following command to set the connection URI from the Astronomer Software CLI:
+3. Run the following command to set the connection URI from the Astronomer CLI:

     ```sh
     astro config set podman.connection_uri <your-podman-uri>